 **Phillip R. Shriver and Donald J. Breen, Ohio's Military Prisons in the

 Civil War for the Ohio Historical Society (Columbus, OH: Ohio State University Press, 1964) 12-14.

-who served in the Union army.
-This work paved the way for the exploration of the black military experience in other wars.
+180,000 black troops who served in the Union army.
+This work paved the way for the exploration of the black military experience

-This edition, with a new foreword by Herman Hattaway and bibliographical essay by the author, makes available once again a
+in other wars.
+This edition, with a new foreword by Herman Hattaway and bibliographical essay by the author, makes available

-pioneering work that will be especially useful for scholars and students of Civil War, black, and military history.
-Continued
+once again a pioneering work that will be especially useful for scholars and students of Civil War, black, and military history.

 Civil War Times

 Illustrated: "One of the one hundred best books ever written on the Civil War."